TobiasLe/hlbpy/README.md

 We parent one cube to the other.
 Finally, we add keframes to animate the cubes.

-Once exected, this code opens blender, and this is what you would see:
+Once executed, this code opens blender, and this is what you would see:

 <img src="images/basic_scene.gif"/>